top of page

 AND ACTIVITIES

-Black Isle East church has activities and groups that meet throughout the week.
+Black Isle East Church has activities and groups that meet throughout the week.

 Photograph of nature - trees and bridge